Unosquare-CoE-JavaScript/sebastian-rodriguez/1_11_course-learn-go-with-test/README.md

 - Writing the smallest amount of code to make it pass so we know we have working software
 - Then refactor, backed with the safety of our tests to ensure we have well-crafted code that is easy to work with

-In our case we've gone from Hello() to Hello("name"), to Hello("name", "French") in small, easy to understand steps.

-This is of course trivial compared to "real world" software but the principles still stand.
 TDD is a skill that needs practice to develop, but by breaking problems down into smaller components that you can test, you will have a much easier time writing software.

+It is important to question the value of your tests.
+It should not be a goal to have as many tests as possible, but rather to have as much confidence as possible in your code base.
+Having too many tests can turn in to a real problem and it just adds more overhead in maintenance.
+Every test has a cost.

 ## Document code